JellyTitan/Sofle-Pico/build_log.md

 * Horizontal encoder/ec12 encoder combo.
 (The horizontal encoder needs additional cutouts - there isn't room for those with the base Pico)
 * Move ec12 encoder out a bit to allow for 30mm low-profile knobs.
 * Add a 'handedness pin' for qmk auto-detection.
 (May not be needed - i think there's an 'x intersection' indicates handedness setting.)
+* Consider moving middle thumb key to allow for 1.25u keycap.